-The recession is still hitting us hard four years after it began, and as a result, we've changed the way we shop, splurge and save money.
-But besides making us desperate for cash, are these hard economic times making us desperate for relationships too?
+The recession is still hitting us hard, even years after it began.
+As a result, we've changed the way we shop, splurge and save money.
+But besides making us desperate for cash, are these hard economic times making us desperate for relationships, too?

 Not to mention that only surveying college students is particularly biased.
 As a recent grad, I can tell you that the prospect of facing the "real world" alone, without financial backing is absolutely terrifying.
 Asking college girls who are already looking for a boyfriend is obviously going to skew the results.

 So the study isn't only inaccurate, but it makes women look bad.

 What will men think of this?
 It just fosters the belief that women who wear makeup and take care of themselves are just doing it to find a boyfriend with a big bank account.
 It also falsely makes young women think that the only way to attract men is to wear lots of makeup and splurge on beauty products.

 Let's think a little deeper about these issues rather than perpetuating stereotypes with these unhelpful studies.